michelled/weavly.org/src/activities/whats-a-robot.md

 ## Tips

-* Make sure any video played for this activity has captions and is played at proper speed
+* Make sure any video played for this activity has captions and is played at the proper speed
-* Reflecting on learners’ choice is core to this activity.
+* Reflecting on learners’ choices is core to this activity.
 Even when they choose the wrong options make sure to discuss why their choice is not a robot

 ## Skill Development

+* Giving instructions

 ## Level Up!

-* See Play Human Robot activity
+See Play Human Robot activity